Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Where do I Use the Bathroom while Scuba Diving?

-There’s only types of people in this world.
-Those who pee in their wetsuite and those who lies about not peeing in their wetsuit.
+There are only two types of people in this world: those who pee in their wetsuits and those who lie about not peeing in their wetsuits.

 Is Scuba Diving Safe?

-Scuab diving is classified as an extreme sport but it is much safer than other extreme sports such as base jumping, ice climbing, and hand gliding.
-Most scuba diving injuries and death can be traced back to dive error so it very important to follow the rules of diving and obtrain proper training.
+Scuba diving is classified as an extreme sport, but it is much safer than other extreme sports such as base jumping, ice climbing, and hand gliding.
+Most scuba diving injuries and deaths can be traced back to dive errors, so it is very important to follow the rules of diving and undergo proper training.

 The Divers Alert Network (DAN) tracks all diving fatalities.
 Click here to view their latest annual diving report.